 Below you will find everything you need to know about the Tour du Mont Blanc refuges, from how to book, which Tour du Mont Blanc refuges are the best (and which are the worst!), what to expect for dinner and breakfast in the refuges, whether you can charge your phones, what to pack etc – it’s all there.

 As always – any questions that we haven’t covered, please just ask us.
-Our aim is for this website to be the most comprehensive Tour du Mont Blanc resource online so if something isn’t clear, let us know.
-It will help not just you, but lots of potential hikers out there too.
+My aim is for this website to be the most comprehensive Tour du Mont Blanc resource online so if something isn’t clear, let us know.
+It will help not just you, but other readers too.

 The key to bagging the best refuges on the perfect itinerary is booking your refuges oober early.